ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 ## 2.13 Entity Relationship Model (ERM)

+* Conceptual Simplicity
+  * Complex database design requires clear, simple concepts to achieve successful outcomes.

+* Graphical Tools for Design
+  * Database designers use graphical tools to visually represent entities and their relationships.

+* **Entity Relationship Model (ERM)**
+  * The ERM provides a framework for modeling database entities and relationships.
+  * Foundation of Relational Design
+  * The ERM and relational data model together form the basis for structured database design.

-- Visual tool: **Entity Relationship Diagram (ERD).**
+* Visual tool: **Entity Relationship Diagram (ERD).**
+  * An ERD uses graphical symbols to represent database components, entities, and their relationships.
-- Common notations: Chen, Crow’s Foot, UML class diagrams.
+  * Common notations: **Chen, Crow’s Foot, UML class diagrams**.
-- Shows entities (boxes), attributes, and relationships.
+  * Shows entities (boxes), attributes, and relationships.

 **Activity:**
 Draw an ERD for a simple library database (books, authors, borrowers).